Seneca-ICTOER/OSL740/docs/B-Assignments/assignment2.md

 ## Installing and Configuring Wordpress
 Wordpress (like most web applications) is not available in the Centos repositories, it must be downloaded and installed manually.

-- Download the latest 5.0.x version of wordpress to your centos3 VM here (use wget): https://wordpress.org/wordpress-5.0.7.tar.gz (If you haven’t downloaded it already)
+- Download the latest version of wordpress to your centos3 VM here (use wget): https://wordpress.org/latest.tar.gz (If you haven’t downloaded it already)
 - Extract it into /var/www/html
 - Now we need to allow Apache to modify the wordpress installation.
-To do this use chown and chgrp with -R option to make the owner and group of every file and directory inside wordpress "apache".
+To do this use chown and chgrp with -R option to make the owner and group of every file and directory inside wordpress "www-data".
-- Check your work so far by pointing your web browser to http://centos3/wordpress/
+- Check your work so far by pointing your web browser (Firefox on your host) to http://centos3/wordpress/
-- If you get an error starting with "There doesn't seem to be a wp-config.php file", copy the wpconfig-sample.php file to wp-config.php and edit the new file:
+- If you get an error starting with "There doesn't seem to be a wp-config.php file", copy the wp-config-sample.php file to wp-config.php and edit the new file:
   - Change the DB_NAME, DB_USER, DB_PASSWORD to the appropriate values.
 (Do not use the root account for your database connection!
 Marks will be deducted.)

 - Now go back to http://centos3/wordpress/ - you should see a Wordpress Welcome/Setup page.
+Follow the prompts on screen and enter the appropriate information.
+  - Use the **Database Name**, **Username** and **Password** you configured above in mariadb.
   - Set the title to Your Name's Blog.
-For example for me it would be "OPS235 Professor's Blog"
+For example for me it would be "OSL740 Professor's Blog"
+  - Set the username to your Seneca ID.
   - Set the password to your Seneca ID.
+You may need to check the box to **Confirm use of weak password**
   - Set the email to your Seneca email address.
   - Click "Install Wordpress", you should see a "Success!" message.